Corporate English

 Persuade

-re trying to make someone change their mind, you
+someone to change their mind, but you

 When to use persuade: